cantino/reckon/README.md

     > reckon -h

     Usage: Reckon.rb [options]

-      -f, --file FILE                  The CSV file to parse -v, --[no-]verbose               Run verbosely
+    -f, --file FILE                  The CSV file to parse -a, --account name               The Ledger Account this file is for -v, --[no-]verbose               Run verbosely
-      -p, --print-table                Print out the parsed CSV in table form -o, --output-file FILE           The ledger file to append to -l, --learn-from FILE            An existing ledger file to learn accounts from --ignore-columns 1,2,5
+    -i, --inverse                    Use the negative of each amount -p, --print-table                Print out the parsed CSV in table form -o, --output-file FILE           The ledger file to append to -l, --learn-from FILE            An existing ledger file to learn accounts from --ignore-columns 1,2,5
                                      Columns to ignore in the CSV file - the first column is column 1 --contains-header
                                      The first row of the CSV is a header and should be skipped --csv-separator ','
                                      Separator for parsing the CSV - default is comma.
         --comma-separates-cents
                                      Use comma instead of period to deliminate dollars from cents when parsing ($100,50 instead of $100.50)
+        --encoding
+                                     Specify an encoding for the CSV file -c, --currency '$'               Currency symbol to use, defaults to $ (£, EUR) --date-format '%d/%m/%Y'
+                                     Force the date format (see Ruby DateTime strftime) --suffixed
+                                     If --currency should be used as a suffix.
+Defaults to false.
     -h, --help                       Show this message
         --version                    Show version

 If you find CSV files that it can't parse, send me examples or pull requests!